Inno-debug/Inno-debug/README.md

-Frontend Engineer with experience in algorithmic languages and working in a team using GitHub.
+Full-Stack Engineer with experience in algorithmic languages and working in a team using GitHub.
 Currently studying Web Development at Purdue University and working daily on an open-source, scalable portfolio using HTML, CSS, and GitHub.